Scar tissue is formed as part of the bodies natural healing process.

-The aim of the treatment is to:
+The aim of scar tissue release is to:

-- Reduce pain and restriction (including cording and dragging)
+- Reduce pain and restriction.

-- Create better internal function
+- Create better internal function.

-- Restore nerve function including numbness, pain and sensitivity
+- Restore nerve function including numbness, pain and sensitivity.

-- Enhance movement of the surrounding tissues, to reduce pulling and sticking
+- Enhance movement of the surrounding tissues, to reduce pulling and sticking.

-Far reaching effects: A scar is formed on many layers, wherever the surgeon’s knife has been and wherever organs and tissues have been even temporarily displaced during surgery there will be adhesions and scar tissue (both in the superficial and deep layers of skin, tissues and in some cases organs).
+Far reaching effects: A scar is formed on many layers, wherever the surgeon’s knife has been and wherever organs and tissues have been even temporarily displaced during surgery there may be adhesions and scar tissue (both in the superficial and deep layers of skin, tissues and organs).
 Scar tissue is mainly formed from the collagenous component fascia, these tough inelastic fibres are continuous in nature and can therefore pull on underlying structures.
 Collagenous fibres can also cause adjacent structures to adhere to each other, thus reducing function – remember our digestive system, urinary system, reproductive system as well as heart and lungs are all packed into a relatively compact space and the effects of what appears to be a superficial scar may reach deep into your body.

 It’s never too late: Very old scars still respond well to scar work, new scars can be treated if they are fully healed, dry and infection free.
-All scars can be treated using these effective myofascial tissue releases.
+All scars can be treated using these effective fascial tissue releases.

 An illustration of abdominal hysterectomy, illustrating the disturbance of underlying tissues and structures.